Environments¶

 or conda-forge

 .
-It is possible to install it directly from its github repository with pip
+It is possible to install it directly from its Github repository with pip

-is ‘versioned’ using a commit hash (at the end of the github URL).
+is ‘versioned’ using one of the maap-py